 6. Downshift items

-The way to find these cheaper products is sometimes by literally looking down, most places stock the lower costing items and cheaper alternatives lower down on the shelves.
-It’s the pricer stuff that tends to be at eye level as it stands out more and is easier to grab and chuck in your trolley without much consideration.
+The way to find these cheaper products is sometimes by literally looking down.
+Most supermarkets stock the lower priced items and cheaper alternatives lower down on the shelves.
+It’s the pricier stuff that tends to be at eye level as it stands out more and is easier to grab and chuck in your trolley without much consideration.

 7. Scan as you shop or add up as you go